MakeSchool/Heyzap-Tutorial/Tutorial 1.md

 ####How often to show ads

-When to show the ad is best determined by analysing analytics.
+When to show the ad is best determined by analyzing analytics.
 If your game is a fast paced arcade game, with short average sessions, feel free to show ads around once every minute or two.
 If you have longer, puzzle-based, strategy games, you have more time to monetize a user, so show ads less often.
 You should also give them more time to play the game before showing the ad, so with long sessions, show the ad late in the experience.

 You want to minimize the disruption to the user experience, so the user continues to visit your app and does not get too annoyed.